By: Plog & Stein PC

 Chances are if you are considering divorce, you are facing difficulties in your marriage that you don’t believe you and your spouse will be able to overcome.
 Perhaps you have even made the decision to divorce, but are unsure what the best time to file is.
 Here are some facts that are intended to help with this decision.
 Please note that this is not an exhaustive list but rather a list of some (non-emotionally based) reasons why it may be advantageous to delay, or not.

-- Maintenance considerations: If you are hoping to get maintenance (alimony) from your spouse, you may want to delay.
+If you are hoping to get maintenance (alimony) from your spouse, you may want to delay.
 Under the Colorado maintenance guidelines, maintenance is appropriate when a marriage has lasted at least three years.
-The guidelines further suggest a longer term, the longer the marriage lasts.
+The guidelines further suggest a longer-term, the longer the marriage lasts.
 Conversely, if your spouse is temporarily unemployed, attending school, or in a state of job flux, you might want to consider waiting for their income situation to be stabilized and/or increased.

-- Maintenance considerations: If you would owe your spouse maintenance (Alimony) you may want to get the divorce started as soon as possible.
+If you would owe your spouse maintenance (Alimony) you may want to get the divorce started as soon as possible.
 Under the Colorado maintenance guidelines, maintenance is appropriate when a marriage has lasted at least three years.
-The guidelines further suggest a longer term, the longer the marriage lasts.
+The guidelines further suggest a longer-term, the longer the marriage lasts.
 If your spouse isn’t contributing financially and you have asked them to, the longer you live with this situation, the more likely the court is to see you as “ok” with this situation, which could hurt arguments to not pay maintenance.

-The decision to divorce can be life changing and understanding your rights, options, and risks tied into the timing of of your decision is important.
+The decision to divorce can be life changing and understanding your rights, options, and risks tied into the timing of your decision is important.
 Our divorce attorneys in Denver can help you make the right decision based on your unique situation.
 Contact us online or call our office to speak with one of our lawyers.